-Benefit Description You pay Physical, speech, and occupational habilitative and rehabilitative therapies High Option Standard Option 60 visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$30 per office visit \$40 per office visit Qualified Physical therapists Occupational therapists Note: We cover physical and occupational therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan.
-Outpatient cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction, is provided at a Plan facility for up to 12 weeks for Phase II and Phase III combined \$30 per office visit \$40 per office visit Not covered: All charges All charges Long-term habilitative and/or rehabilitative therapy Therapy that we determine will not significantly improve your condition Exercise programs Speech therapy High Option Standard Option 60 visits per person per calendar year \$30 per office visit \$40 per office visit Hearing services (testing, treatment, and upplies) High Option Standard Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician M.D., D.O., or audiologist \$30 per office visit to a \$40 per office visit to a Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children . specialist specialist External hearing aids 50% of Plan Allowance 50% of Plan Allowance Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices.
-All charges All charges
+Benefit Description You pay Physical, speech, and occupational habilitative and rehabilitative therapies High Option Standard Option 60 visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$35 per office visit \$40 per office visit Qualified Physical therapists Occupational therapists Note: We cover physical and occupational therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan.
+Outpatient cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction, is provided at a Plan facility for up to 12 weeks for Phase II and Phase III combined. \$35 per office visit \$40 per office visit Not covered: All charges All charges Long-term habilitative and/or rehabilitative therapy Therapy that we determine will not significantly improve your condition Exercise programs Speech therapy High Option Standard Option 60 visits per person per calendar year \$35 per office visit \$40 per office visit Hearing services (testing, treatment, and supplies) High Option Standard Option For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an \$20 per office visit to a primary care physician \$20 per office visit to a primary care physician M.D., D.O., or audiologist \$35 per office visit to a \$40 per office visit to a Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children . specialist specialist External hearing aids For benefits for the devices, For benefits for the devices, External nearing dies C4: 5(-) O-411:- see Section 5(a) Orthopedic Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants see Section 5(a) Orthopedic and prosthetic devices and prosthetic devices Implanted hearing-related devices, such as bone anchored Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: For benefits for the devices, see Section 5(a)